Our Technical Contributors are the lifeblood of EMEAPP. These experts are closely involved with EMEAPP’s mission of restoration and preservation.

 “Texas” Steve Korchak

-Throughout all of this maintained a strong interest in listening to music, electronic music, playing and programming analog and digital synthesizers.
-Owned many vintage analog and digital synthesizers throughout the years.
-Always curious and never bored.
-Vintage Moog, Arp, Oberheim, Sequential are still my favorites.
-The day I heard my first Moog modular, Arp 2500 and Minimoog, I was hooked for life.
+Outside of the lab, he maintains a strong interest in listening to music, electronic music, playing and programming analog and digital synthesizers.
+He has owned many vintage analog and digital synthesizers throughout the years but says “Vintage Moog, Arp, Oberheim, Sequential are still my favorites.
+The day I heard my first Moog modular, Arp 2500 and Minimoog, I was hooked for life.”

 Tim Warneck